Cleaning up after a bushfire fact sheet

 If you are insured, contact your insurance company before you start any cleaning or repairs, as they may assist you.
 If you are uninsured, visit a Relief Centre where staff and volunteers can help organise ongoing support and clean up through not-for-profit partners.

-Make sure you wear adequate protective clothing, (including long sleeves, trousers, gloves and sturdy shoes) before entering your property.
+Make sure you wear protective clothing before entering your property, including long sleeves, trousers, gloves and sturdy shoes.

 When possible, avoid taking children onto fire damaged properties.
-If this is unavoidable, ensure they are adequately supervised and remain protected at all times.
+If this is unavoidable, ensure they are supervised and wear protective clothing.

 Watch out for falling limbs from fire damaged and heat stressed trees.

-The presence of ash and debris in rainwater does not represent a health risk.
-It could affect colour, turbidity and taste.
-Similarly, fire retardants should not present a risk to health.
+The presence of ash, debris and fire retardants in rainwater are not a health risk.
+It could affect colour, turbidity and taste, however it may still be safe to drink if you have no other options.
 For more information, see the Bushfires and rainwater quality page.

 The on-site wastewater system should be inspected for bushfire damage by a licensed plumber or service technician.
 Arrangements should be made for repair of the system as soon as possible.
 Reduce water use as much as possible until the system is inspected and repaired.